cristidrincu/lorenta-bratu/README.md

 # lorenta-bratu
-Repository for 2007 Lorenta Bratu project
+Repository for a project from 2007, when i just started with Globe-Studios.
+It's a basic project, nothing fancy!